salesforce/best/docs/content/docs/configuration.md

 `string` Specifies the name of the benchmarking project.

+### `mainBranch`

+`string` Specifies the name of the main branch, defaults to `master`.

+When best is not run on the main branch the snapshot is marked as temporary.

 ### `externalStorage`

 `string` Allows saving the results in an arbitrary storage system.
 Specify the external storage adapter to use.
 Currently Best supports AWS with the `@best/store-aws` adapter.